xiaoyuanf/Memorizable/README.md

 - The `updateQueue()` method in the `CardQueue` class also has a robust design.
 The `testUpdateQueue` method in the `TestCardQueue` class has both scenarios of expecting and not expecting an exception.

 ## Phase 4: Task 3
+- Problem 1: poor cohesion in class `QueueGUI`.
+The original class had  6 inner classes and more than 600 lines of code.
+Everything happens in the GUI was in one place.
+I separated it into 4 classes, `DelListener`, `AddListener`, `ReviewListener` each is responsible for one function, and `QueueGUI` contains the top level list of user-input data and three buttons.
+	- Problem 2: high coupling between UI and model.
+Originally the updating of a CardQueue happened in the ui (`reviewCards()` method in the `MemoApp` class).
+For this task, I re-implemented it the `CardQueue` class.
+But I haven’t finished the same functionality in the gui.

 [1]:	https://en.wikipedia.org/wiki/Spaced_repetition